What Is a GMT Watch and How Do You Use It?

-The term GMT is still being used today although it was essentially replaced by UTC (Universal Time Coordinated).
-The military uses UTC as standard time as well but they call it “Zulu” time.
+The term GMT is still being used today, although it was mostly replaced by UTC (Universal Time Coordinated).
+The military uses UTC as standard time as well, but they call it “Zulu” time.

 Traditionally, the GMT hand is used to display Greenwich Mean Time.

 Let’s say you’re traveling to New York.
-Time in New York is GMT -4, so you’ll need to rotate the bezel 4 clicks to the right.
+Time in New York is GMT -4, so you’ll need to rotate the bezel four clicks to the right.

 The GMT hand will then tell the time in New York in combination with the bezel.
-The minute hand has the same function with the GMT hand as with the normal hour hand.
+The minute hand has the same function with the GMT hand as with the regular hour hand.

-Notice that it’s very easy to tell AM from PM.
+Notice that it’s straightforward to tell AM from PM.
 Not only because of the 24-hour bezel but also because of the colors.
 In the traditional “Pepsi” GMT bezel, red was used for daytime and blue for nighttime.

-Of course, you don’t have to set the GMT hand to GMT time.
+Of course, you don’t have to set the GMT hand to GMT.
 You can use it to track any second time zone you want.

 If you set the GMT hand to your local time, you can track a different time zone in relation to it.

-Let’s say you’re going on a business trip to Tokyo and you know that time in Tokyo is your local time + 7 hours.
-Just rotate the bezel 7 clicks to the left and the GMT hand in combination with the 24-hour bezel tells the time in Tokyo.
+Let’s say you’re going on a business trip to Tokyo, and you know that time in Tokyo is your local time + 7 hours.
+Just rotate the bezel seven clicks to the left, and the GMT hand in combination with the 24-hour bezel tells the time in Tokyo.